 Imagine a thousand years from now, two lovers, each standing miles apart from one another.
 One in a village of Taung, another in the city of Berlin.
 Or to think freely and beyond, imagine one lover on planet Earth and the other on red soil on Mars.
 Imagine them interacting virtually with each other.
 Then consider the five senses.
 Then imagine them touching and feeling one another, in unison.
 Imagine them smelling and tasting each other’s food.
 I skip seeing and hearing senses because our current technology gracefully allows us to do this virtually.
 It has changed the way we live and interact every day.

 But for Leonardo, why is the golden age of beautiful human interaction quickly fading away?
 I believe that each interaction feels natural and beautiful for generation of its time.
-My senses keep me nodding to myself that we are reluctant to change.
+My senses keep me humble and nodding to myself that we are reluctant to change.
 At times it gets uncomfortable when we come across change.
 We get frustrated—like our friend Leonardo.
 Because to us change might signify a threat of taking away the things we are used to.
 The things that are comfortable and efficient to us.
 But the funniest thing is that change happens all the time.